Uninett/Argus/docs/user-manual.rst

 Other

-   Currently used for any other tracked change to an incident: for instance if it is connected to a ticket.
+   Only used for testing at the moment.

 Stateless